St. Luke’s Lutheran Church

 Route 73 and Neiffer Road, Obelisk

-Guidelines: attendees must wear a mask and practice social distancing of at least 6 feet.
-We will not be singing as we are accustomed to.
+July 18: The Rev. Christian McMullan will conduct the 9:30 a.m.
+Praise Service in the Fellowship Hall.
+All are welcome.
+All church service attendees required to wear a mask who have not been vaccinated and practice social distancing of at least 6 feet.
+We will not be singing as we are accustomed to; masks must be worn to sing.
 Please do not attend services if you feel sick.
 Weekly services are also offered online via the St. Luke’s Obelisk YouTube Channel.
 It is our hope and prayer that everyone stays safe and well during these difficult times.

 St. John’s Evangelical Lutheran Church